Alex Groza: Professional career

-Indianapolis Olympians (1949–1951)

-Groza was drafted in the 1st round of the 1949 NBA draft by the Indianapolis Olympians.
-Groza averaged 23.4 points per game in his rookie season and was named NBA Rookie of the Year.
+Groza was drafted in the 1st round of the 1949 BAA draft by the Indianapolis Jets.
+While he signed a contract to play for the Jets, he later changed his mind and signed with Indianapolis Olympians of the National Basketball League as a player and co-owner.
+With the merger of the BAA and the NBL to form the National Basketball Association in August the same year, Groza started his professional career in the new league where he averaged 23.4 points per game in his rookie season and was named NBA Rookie of the Year.
 Because the award was selected by newspaper writers at the time, the NBA currently does not recognize Groza having won the award.
 He averaged 22.5 points per game over two seasons before being implicated along with college teammates Ralph Beard and Dale Barnstable in a point shaving scandal during the 1948–49 season at Kentucky.
 NBA president Maurice Podoloff banned all of the implicated players from the league for life.

 As a result of this ban, Groza became the first player in NBA history to end his career with a season in which he averaged at least 20 points per game (Groza averaged 21.7 PPG during the 1950–51).
 In NBA history, only three players have had higher scoring averages in their final NBA seasons: Bob Pettit (22.5 PPG in '64–65), Paul Arizin (21.9 PPG in '61–62), and Dražen Petrović (22.3 PPG in '92–93).

+Groza, along with Beard, attempted a comeback in late 1952 with the Jersey City Titans, formerly of the American Basketball League, but were barred by Judge Saul S. Streit from participating in any professional athletics while under probation.